Mom jeans: Characteristics

 Other attributes of the style often seen are pleats, tapered legs, ankle length legs, and elastic waistbands.
-The style is often accompanied by a blouse, t-shirt, sweatshirt, sweater or other shirt that is tucked into the jeans.
-Usually a belt is worn.
+The color is usually light wash.
+Mom jeans are often worn with a blouse, t-shirt, sweatshirt, sweater or other shirt or bodysuit that is tucked into the jeans.
+Often a belt is worn.

 Dad jeans

 A corresponding term, dad jeans, has been coined in popular media to refer to high-waisted jeans often worn by middle-aged American men.
-The term gained popularity in 2009 when President Barack Obama wore dad jeans during the 2009 Major League Baseball All-Star Game.
+The term gained popularity in 2009 when President Barack Obama wore high-waisted jeans during the 2009 Major League Baseball All-Star Game.
 In March 2015, Obama appeared on Jimmy Kimmel Live! for the "Mean Tweets" segment, in which he read a tweet mocking him over the jeans.
 Jimmy Kimmel then appeared on stage wearing high-waisted jeans, and jokingly attempted to defend them.

 However, the term dad jeans gained less media attention than the corresponding feminine term.
-The term is also used to refer to both high-waisted and mid-waisted jeans worn by men, as high-waisted trousers lost popularity amongst men as early as the mid to late 1960s.
+The term is also used to refer to both high-waisted and mid-waisted jeans worn by men, as high-waisted trousers lost popularity among men as early as the mid to late 1960s.